Brilliant Blackwood guides Windies to historic Test triumph

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-SOUTHAMPTON: Jermaine Blackwood played a memorable knock of 95 to guide West Indies to a famous victory in the first Test against England here on Sunday.
+SOUTHAMPTON, United Kingdom: Jermaine Blackwood made a superb 95 as the West Indies beat England by four wickets in the first Test at Southampton on Sunday.

-In a Test that marked the return of international cricket from lockdown, the gutsy Blackwood hit 12 fours in his 154-ball 95 to guide the tourists to a thrilling four-wicket triumph.

-Blackwood was unlucky to miss out on his century as he fell to Ben Stokes with West Indies needing just 11 to win.
-But skipper Jason Holder and John Campbell kept their nerves to take West Indies to victory target of 200.
-Jofra Archer finished with 3-45 while Stokes too 2-39.

-Blackwood had moved on to 29 when he forced paceman Stokes past Rory Burns in the gully, although this time a review would have revealed a no-ball.
+The West Indies, set 200 to win on the last day, were reeling at 27-3 after England fast bowler Jofra Archer’s early double strike.

+Blackwood, however, held firm until, in sight of just his second Test century, he drove England stand-in captain Ben Stokes to James Anderson at mid-off, with the visitors needing just 11 more runs to win.

-But with West Indies needing exactly 100 more for victory, Archer defied a docile pitch to produce a rearing 90 mph delivery that Chase, on 37, could only divert to Buttler via his glove and helmet.
+But with West Indies needing exactly 100 more for victory, Barbados-born quick Archer defied a docile pitch to produce a rearing 90 mph delivery that Roston Chase, on 37, could only divert to Buttler via his glove and helmet.

-It was a much-needed breakthrough for England, with Archer and fellow fast bowler Mark Wood having just a combined one for 135 between them in the West Indies’ first innings after they were both selected ahead of dropped veteran Stuart Broad.

-But Blackwood completed an impressive 80-ball fifty before lofting James Anderson, England’s all-time leading Test wicket-taker, for four over mid-off.
+The diminutive Blackwood pressed on, cover-driving both Bess and Anderson, England’s all-time leading Test wicket-taker, for two of his dozen boundaries in a 154-ball innings.

-Archer had earlier hit a useful 23 before he was last man out in England’s second innings 313 after they had lost five wickets for just 30 runs late on Saturday.
+Archer had earlier made a useful 23 before he was last man out in England’s second innings 313.

 West Indies fast bowler Shannon Gabriel took 5-75 in 21.2 overs — his sixth five-wicket haul in his 46 Tests.

-He had Kraigg Brathwaite, who top-scored with 65 in West Indies’ first innings 318, playing on for four.
+Archer then reduced West Indies to 7-2, having gone wicketless in the first innings after being selected ahead of dropped veteran Stuart Broad.

-And West Indies’ 7-1 became 7-2 when Shamarh Brooks was plumb lbw for a duck to Archer.
+He got Kraigg Brathwaite to play on and had Shamarh Brooks lbw for a duck.

-Shai Hope, whose lone two Test hundreds came in a win over England at Headingley three years ago, was then bowled for nine by Wood’s fourth ball of the day.
+Shai Hope, whose two Test hundreds came in a win over England at Headingley three years ago, was then bowled for nine by Mark Wood.

-But England could yet rue being dismissed for just 204 in their first innings after Stokes, leading the side in the absence of Joe Root, won the toss and batted.
+But it was England’s loss of five wickets for just 30 runs late Saturday, a collapse sparked by Holder’s dismissal of Stokes, that proved more important at the finish.

 Score Board